theheavygluon/QuantumComputingPrereqs/README.md

 For the Python implementations, the following modules will be necessary:

 - Numpy (for linear algebra and math in general)
-- QPy (an in-house numerical numerical quantum mechanics solver).
+- QPy (an in-house numerical quantum mechanics solver).
 It comes with the repository
 - Qiskit (a multi-purpose quantum computing framework that will be used for all QC stuff)
 - QSim (a basic quantum simulator that we're going to build in the later chapters)